ontola/libro/README.md

 - Add a Readme.md file to provide example usage that automatically appears in Styleguidist.
 - Document components like all other functions with JSdoc.
 Descriptions automatically appear in Styleguidist.

-### Resources (using Link)
+### Views (using Link)
-- Resources represent real world concepts, such as a person, a document, an event or an organization.
+- Views represent real world concepts, such as a person, a document, an event or an organization.
-- They are rendered using Link-lib, which deals with fetching the data and making it accessible to use in React.
+- They are rendered using `link-lib` and `link-redux`, which respectively deal with managing the data and making it accessible to use in React components.
-- Resources should not contain any styling of themselves.
-They are composed of Components.
+- Views should not contain any styling of themselves.
+Don't re-use classesnames from other components.They are composed of Components.
-- Resources can be rendered in various context (i.e. in its own page, as a small list item or as a card in some list).
+- Views can be rendered in various context (i.e. in its own page, as a small list item or as a card in some list).
 We call such a context a **topology**.
 We have predefined a couple of topologies:
-  - **(default)** - The view that is used on the route, although some of the logic still resides in the route page.
+  - **(default)** - The view that is used on the route / page. `LinkedObjectContainers` with an undefined topology render as default.
+  - **Container** - A large column, often with cards inside it.
+Used on the Question page, or the Argument columns.
-  - **Collection** - Shown as a card with details and its most relevant properties.
+  - **Card** - Inside a card.
+  - **CardMain** - Inside the card of the resource from the current URL.
+Makes the title bigger.
-  - **Row** - Shown as a single row inside a card with the most important details.
+  - **CardFixed** - Inside a card with fixed dimensions.
-  - **Section** - Shown inside a card, but not as its own row.
-  - **Detail** - Shown as a small piece of metadata inside some other resource.
+  - **Detail** - Shown in the DetailsBar, should be a small piece of metadata.
-  - **Parent** - Shown as its own card, mostly on top of a page.
+  - **Parent** - Shown on top of a page to convey the hierarchy of the site.
   - **Inline** - A text to appear in some other text.
 Can be a link.
   - **Sidebar** - An item in the side menu.
 - When naming your component, name them as `propertyTopology` and `TypeTopology`.
-For example: `nameCollection` or `MotionRow`.
+For example: `nameCard` or `MotionContainer`.

+### Debugging Link
+So, your Link View / Property isn't showing.
+Check the following:
+- Is the request handled correctly?
+Check the `network` tab in your browser's debugger view.
+- Is the data parsed correctly?
+- Is the component present in the virtual DOM?
+Use the react debugging tools to find the component.
+Does it contain the Property components that you expect it to have?
+- If there is a component, check its contents by clicking its LinkedObjectContainer in the debugging tools and running `dev.data` in the console.
+- Is the View or the Property being registered correctly?
+Use LRS.

-### Creating a new interactive model
+### Creating a new interactive model (deprecated)
 *Warning: only use this for models that the user can modify or create.
 Use Link-lib for view-only models.*
 Say there's a new model (e.g. meetings, documents) accessible in the API that the user should interact with.